 Every conversation I have about this with marketing leaders, I immediately put myself in a potential influencers’ shoes and ask: why would I say yes, if the target was me?

 Remember, when it comes to B2B, we’re not talking the Kardashians here.
 We’re usually talking senior business buyers or professionals who are extremely passionate about something – the sort that show up every day on social media, to share a real passion or desire to teach and inspire.
 It’s not usually for money either, or even esteem.
 It’s ultimately an act of service, which is why they become influencers.
 Their audience believes in them.

 So that’s the first hurdle for brands.
 Why would someone who is genuinely passionate about their topic of expertise, agree to do something for your brand?
 What’s in it for them?
 And is it good or bad for their credibility?

 However, another important point is these potential influencers have a very strong social presence, but not necessarily in the hundreds of thousands or millions.
 A B2B influencers power lies in the respect and credibility gained with their audience, over a long period of time – no matter how big or small that audience is.

 I’m often asked to look at lists of potential influencers, and rarely do I see anyone worth investing in from an influencer relationship point of view.
 The number of people in this category is also painfully low.
 In some industries, there is basically no one you could call an influencer.

-I see two problems or challenges
+I see two problems or challenges for B2B Influencers

 - Companies are struggling to understand B2B influencers and the true power they wield.
 More importantly, with their personal integrity central to what they do, even if their audience is small, their power is considerably more meaningful and impactful on their community, especially when comparing to B2C.
 But if it’s small, another challenge is scale and this makes it harder to control too.